 - You work more than 50 hours per week and still feel like it isn’t enough

 - You become physically ill on weekends and holidays

 - Your work schedule and stress level has become unhealthy

 - You feel that without your job, you would have no identity or purpose in life

 How to Get Help for Work Addiction and Still Keep a Job

 The biggest concern for any workaholic is how to find balance in life without losing his or her job.
 There are many options for workaholic recovery and sufferers can choose the method that will allow them to remain productive while getting treatment.
 Some of these options include the following:

 - Inpatient treatment is the absolute best way to find a work-life balance.
-You will achieve the most effective, long lasting and most efficient treatment this way.
-By getting a bulk of the help you need in one set time, you can get maximum return on your investment.
+You will achieve the most effective, long-lasting, and efficient treatment this way.
+By getting the bulk of the help you need in one set time, you can get maximum return on your investment.